 Welcome to the website of the The Kalavasos and Maroni Built Environments (KAMBE) Project, an interdisciplinary investigation of the relationships between urban landscapes, social interaction, and social change on the Eastern Mediterranean island of Cyprus during the Late Bronze Age (or Late Cypriot period, c.
 1650-1100 BCE).
-This collaborative effort brings together researchers from The University of British Columbia, Cornell University, and The University of Chicago.
+This collaborative effort brings together researchers from The University of British Columbia, Cornell University, The University of Chicago. and Brown University.
 Our work focuses on two important urban centers, Kalavasos-Ayios Dhimitrios and the Maroni complex located in neighboring river valleys in south-central Cyprus.

 On this website you’ll find information on the project’s background and objectives, our team members, the sites we’re studying, and the methods we use to investigate them.
 It also provides reports on our work, a listing of publications and presentations by project members, and links to the data that we’ve collected, which are available to interested researchers and members of the public for download.
 Thanks for visiting!